-In the 1860's, Joseph Hudson, who was a Birmingham trained toolmaker, converted his washroom at St. Marks Square, which he rented for one shilling and six pence per week, into a workshop.
+In the 1860s, Joseph Hudson, who was a Birmingham trained toolmaker, converted his washroom at St. Marks Square, which he rented for one shilling and six pence per week, into a workshop.
 Here he did anything he could to supplement the family income from watch repairing to cobbling shoes.

 In 1883 the London Police were looking for an idea to replace the hand rattle.
 Inspired by a sound derived from his violin, Joseph Hudson created the perfect sounding whistle for police use.
-A slightly jarring, discordant trill, that would be unique and
+A slightly jarring, discordant trill, that would be unique and far-carrying.

-When tested by the Metropolitan Police in London, in 1883, the whistle was heard over a mile away and immediately adopted as the official whistle of the London Bobby.
+When tested by the Metropolitan Police in London, the whistle was heard over a mile away and immediately adopted as the official whistle of the London Bobby.
 It can still be seen on duty in the streets of London, and occasionally even heard.

-Up until the 1930s, dog whistles had been non-specialist whistles.
+Up until the 1930s, dog whistles had not been specialized.
 Almost anything that made a sound was used.
-In 1935 Acme invented the Silent Dog Whistle, another world first.
+In 1935 ACME invented the Silent Dog Whistle, another world first.